How to Improve Email Deliverability

 Long-term engagement can be achieved by offering customers an outstanding experience that they want to keep repeating.

 To do this well, you need to get personal.
 Use marketing automation to set up workflows that are triggered by specific actions your subscribers take.
-This is a form of behavioural marketing that ensures your marketing stays timely and contextual relevant.
+This is a form of behavioural marketing that ensures your marketing stays timely and relevant.

 7. Re-engage sleeping subscribers